-The company uses diesel and B10 oil on all its buses, so fluctuations in fuel prices in the global market directly affect the company's service costs because it does not have a pre-purchase agreement with the supplier.
+Diesel and B10 are used on its buses, so fluctuations in fuel prices in the global market directly affect the company's service costs because it does not have a pre-purchase agreement with the supplier.

-However, the Company has two service configurations: 1) Fixed service configuration, 52.38% of service contracts, and 2) variable service configuration based on the price of oil and distance used.
-The contract ratio was 47.62% (More detail no. 2 Price Strategy), It can be seen that most contracts are static service configurations that can help mitigate that risk.
+However, the Company has two types of service rates: Static Service Configuration: The proportion of service contracts is 52.38 percent.
+And 2) Variable pricing based on oil price and distance used: The proportion of service contracts is 47.62 percent.
+(For more information please find: 1.2 (Price)) strategy.
+It can be seen that most of the contracts are fixed service fees which can help reduce such risks.